storyblok/storyblok-astro/README.md

 # yarn add @storyblok/astro
 ```

-Add the following code to modules section of `astro.config.mjs` and replace `accessToken` with the preview API token of your Storyblok space.
+Add the following code to `astro.config.mjs` and replace the `accessToken` with the preview API token of your Storyblok space.

 ```js
 import { defineConfig } from "astro/config";